elsa-lab/PAQCS/doc/Guidelines_NNCQC.md

 |          |         |        |         |
 |   Total  | -12.85% |  2.24% | -20.05% |

-Where `UB` stands for the upper bound of the number of SWAP gates for making a circuit nearest neighbor compliant after applying global reordering strategy, `SWAP` the number of inserted SWAP gates after applying the local reordering strategy, and `T` the execution time.
+Where `UB` stands for the upper bound of the number of SWAP gates for making a circuit nearest neighbor compliant after applying the global reordering strategy, `SWAP` the number of inserted SWAP gates after applying the local reordering strategy, and `T` the execution time.

 For detailed numerical results of each benchmark circuit, please refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1OLfespZVpdhAm3e1DoJfWj5RmkiH0Yr7j8kqr9qzKR4/edit#gid=852549832).